HiepDuong/-UDEMY-Python-Preparation/README.md

-This github is following the Udemyt class: python-for-data-science-and-machine-learning-bootcam by Jose Portilla
+This github is following the Udemy class: python-for-data-science-and-machine-learning-bootcam by Jose Portilla

 # Python-Preparation